SSWConsulting/SSW.Rules.Content/rules/chatgpt-can-help-code/rule.md

 * Explaining how a piece of code works
 * Translating code to a different language (e.g. Python code to C#)
 * Minimising generation of boilerplate (e.g. JSON to C# classes)
-* Helping automate the code refractoring process
+* Helping automate the code refactoring process
 * Helping perform code reviews

 ::: info